smarthomeshop/waterp1meterkit/README.md

 - **Dual Connectivity:** The WaterP1MeterKit supports both Wi-Fi and Ethernet connectivity.
 Out of the box, it comes with Wi-Fi support, but you can choose to reflash it with the Ethernet version for a more stable wired connection.

-- **Power over Ethernet (PoE) Support:** With Ethernet connectivity, you have the option to use a PoE splitter to power the kit via PoE, eliminating the need for additional power cables.
-Check out our website for more information.
+- **Power over Ethernet (PoE) Support:** V2 has build-in PoE support.
+For V1, you have the option to use a PoE splitter to power the kit via PoE, eliminating the need for additional power cables.
+Check out our website for more information.s

 - **Integration with Home Assistant:** Seamlessly integrate the kit with Home Assistant using the provided blueprints.